We live in a world full of underrated people.

 “Whether you like it or not we live in a multicultural society here in Australia, and the sooner we embrace that as a collective the better off we will be as a Nation.”

-As much progress as Bachar Houli has made off the field, he is quick to re-direct his focus and energy to the ensuing AFL season and more specifically, the Tigers’ prospects for 2017.
+As much progress as Bachar Houli has made off the field, he is quick to re-direct his focus and energy to the ensuing AFL season and more specifically, the Tigers’ Premiership defence in 2018.

-“Expect significant improvement from the entire playing group in 2017,” Houli says with a determination that I don’t dare question.
+“Expect significant improvement from the entire playing group again in 2018,” Houli says with a determination that I don’t dare question.

-“We’re having a really solid pre-season and want to put ourselves in the best possible position to prepare as a club for the year ahead.”
+“We’re going to have a really solid pre-season and want to put ourselves in the best possible position to prepare as a club for the year ahead.”

-If the professionalism and attitude of Bachar Houli and his TIV teammates are any indication, you can expect big things out of Punt Road in 2017, and there isn’t a group of blokes in footy who deserve it more.
+If the professionalism and attitude of Bachar Houli and his TIV teammates are any indication, you can expect even bigger things out of Punt Road in 2018, and there isn’t a group of blokes in footy who deserve it more.

 Have a read of Aaron’s other blog posts about the great experiences TIV building and construction courses offer and the relationships it can build.